emuell/phonic/examples/play-emscripten/README.md

 # Emscripten Demo

-This example crate shows how to build and serve a simple website which is using afplay via Emscripten.
+This example crate shows how to build and serve a simple website which is using phonic via Emscripten.

 It creates a webpage which plays a metronome sample file and allows playing a simple synth sound with the computer keyboard.

 ## Build Instructions

-To build afplay for the web with emscripten you need to install:
+To build phonic for the web with emscripten you need to install:

 ### Prerequisites